-Most recently, last December the German legislators have proposed a state-mandated backdoor extended even to IoT devices and connected cars, rightly criticised by many.
+Most recently, last December the German legislators have proposed a state-mandated backdoor extended even to IoT devices and connected cars, rightly criticized by many.

 The Recent FBI/Symphony Lawful Access Proposal

-Last January, for the 1st time since Snowden, the FBI has publicly endorsed through its Director Wray a specific new key/data escrow solution or model as a best practice solution to solve the problems of lawful hacking, and alternative to state-mandated backdoors.
+Last January, for the 1st time since Snowden, the FBI has publicly endorsed a specific new key/data escrow solutions or models as a best practice solution to solve the problems of lawful hacking, and alternative to state-mandated backdoors through Director Wray.
 He referred to an agreement signed between secure messaging provider Symphony and New York State financial crime authorities that basically involves a third-party custodian entity deputed to hold logs of the data, and respond to the lawful access request.
 Here is what Wray had to say:

 Though the information available is exceedingly scant, we believe this approach indicated by the FBI, to be a promising architectural approach, if detailed with extreme additional safeguards.